robbert-vdh/yabridge/README.md

 ### Copying

-If your VST host does not have support for symlinked VST plugins, then you can also install yabridge by creating copies of the `libyabridge.so` file instead of using symlinks.
+This installation method will work for all VST hosts.
+This works similar to the procedure described above, but using copies of `libyabridge.so` instead of symlinks.
 For this you will have to make sure that all four of the `yabridge-host*` files from the downloaded archive are somewhere in the search path.
 The recommended way to do this is to download yabridge from the GitHub [releases](https://github.com/robbert-vdh/yabridge/releases) section, extract